cenidj/cenidj/README.md

 # Hey, there!👋🏼

-###  I going to be a web Developer 👨🏽‍💻.
+###  I'm a Developer 👨🏽‍💻.

-💪🏼 I am currently studying: **JavaScript**.

-🕵 I have certain knowledge in different languages and tools, including:
-* HTML
-* CSS
-* JavaScript
-* PHP
-* MySQL
+🕵 Everyday, I enjoy and love challenges, overcoming them motivates me to continue learning every day and makes me a better professional.

-💖  I like programming and I try to incorporate it in some way in everything I do.
+💖  I fall in love in programming every time, it's like a deja vu🥰 and I try to incorporate it in some way in everything that I do.

-😎 Among my hobbies are: listening to music, reading, riding a bicycle, watching TV shows, drinking beer, and others.
+😎 Also, I have a lot of hobbies, such as traveling, listening to music, reading, riding a bicycle, watching TV shows, drinking beer, and others.

 ![Cesario's GitHub stats](https://github-readme-stats.vercel.app/api?username=cesarionivar&theme=default&show_icons=true) ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=cesarionivar&layout=compact&theme=default)